Websoft9Archive/ansible-rocketmq/docs/stack-components.md

 Nginx logs file: */var/log/nginx*
 Nginx rewrite rules directory: */etc/nginx/conf.d/rewrite*

+### Docker

+Docker root directory: */var/lib/docker*
+Docker image directory: */var/lib/docker/image*
+Docker daemon.json: please create it when you need and save to to the directory */etc/docker*

 ## Ports

 Open or close ports by **[Security Group Setting](https://support.websoft9.com/docs/faq/tech-instance.html)** of your Cloud Server to decide whether the port can be accessed from Internet.